 - Salt & pepper to taste

-Remove the meat from the chicken and set aside.
+Remove the meat from the chicken bones and set aside.

 Add in the reserved broth and thyme.
 Bring to a simmer and taste for salt: depending on your roast chicken or turkey, you may need to add very little.